Rajarshi1001/IME692A/README.md

 __ETS__ etc.
 - The solution to the first part is mentioned in the excel file `Question1.xlsx`
 - The solution to the second part is given in the two R scripts which implements the __Holt's `linear method__ and the __adaptive exponential smoothing method__ for two different sets of data and calculates the __u-statistic__ for each set.

+## Assignment 2

+- Multiple Linear Regression and estimators evaluation
+- Calculating probability distribution and CDF for minimum of a set of Random Variables for the case of **Chi-Square** and **Student-t** distributions.